 It’s the powder room that’s driving the explosion in beautifully designed and crafted sinks.
 Artful in their own right, they personalize the room and are in keeping with the spirit of Arts & Crafts rooms.
-Whether made of hand-hammered copper with a painstakingly applied patina, etched crystal, cast bronze, carved stone, or of glittering mosaics or cloisonne bejeweling a copper base, these sinks are no long merely utilitarian.
+Whether made of hand-hammered copper with a painstakingly applied patina, etched crystal, cast bronze, carved stone, or of glittering mosaics or cloisonne bejeweling a copper base, these sinks are no longer merely utilitarian.

 What better word is there to describe sand-carved glass sinks painted with pigment and precious metals, or hand-thrown ceramic basins?
 “Most people really appreciate that type of beauty,” says Kirk Guthrie, a designer who founded Linkasink in the early 1990s.
 “I think most people respond to the fact that they’re durable enough to use as a sink, but beautiful enough that you’d want to put them on the dining-room table.”